-whose scores are gathered from surveys stating agents' assessment of the current economic situation and their expectations about future developments.
+The set of explanatory variables includes proxies for fiscal and macro risk, as well as wealth, relative to Germany.
+To measure fiscal risk, we use the 10-year government bond yield spread (spread) against the German bund, calculated using data from the ECB.
+Given the lack of monthly data for real GDP, we approximate economic conditions relative to Germany using the log-index of the Economic Sentiment Indicator (esi), available from the European Commission.
+The ESI is a weighted average of five sectoral indexes, whose scores are gathered from surveys stating agents' assessment of the current economic situation and their expectations about future developments.
 This survey-based index is the European Commission's flagship economic sentiment indicator.
-As such, it is closely monitored by economists and policymakers and provides a timely indicator of developments in the real economy (Dewachter et al., 2015; de Bondt and Forsells, 2017).
+As such, it is closely monitored by economists and policymakers and provides a timely indicator of developments in the real economy (Dewachter et al., 2015; Bondt and Forsells, 2017).
 The European Commission's survey results are released monthly (from the third week of the reference month), while the preliminary flash GDP estimate is released only 30 days after the end of the reference quarter.
-The use of ESI as a proxy for economic conditions is consistent with a growing body of literature which shows that expectations constitute a key driver of business cycles; see Beaudry and Portier (2014) for a review.
-At the same time, though, it should be acknowledged that survey-based economic sentiment may not always perfectly align with actual economic performance.

-To measure fiscal risk, we use the 10-year government bond yield spread (spread) against the German bund, calculated using data from the ECB.
 We also use the year-to-year inflation rate relative to Germany (inf), calculated from the monthly Harmonised Index of Consumer Prices, available from the ECB.
 Finally, the log-index of house prices relative to Germany (hp), available from the OECD, is employed as a measure of relative wealth (Campbell and Cocco, 2007).
 The dependent and explanatory variables are plotted in Figures A1-A5 of Appendix A.